barrettrees/barrettrees.github.io/STEM_VR.md

 **Technology:** The virtual environment was created in Unity and presented with an HTC Vive virtual reality headset.

 **Outcomes:** Participants who imagined a successful futuer self in the VR STEM environment reported greater feelings of belong and confidence in STEM fields.
-This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R.
+This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R. <br>
 A manuscript describing this work is under review.